joeleba/joeleba.github.io/_posts/2016-05-04-being-a-first-time-tutor.md

 I've always assumed that since those concepts came so naturally for me back then, I would have little trouble explaining them.
 To my surprise, it was _anything but easy_.
 To structure your words in a precise yet simple way for a layman is _hard_.
 I realized that I've been relying too much on my intution.
 There's a saying I find pretty accurate (I think it's from Seth Godin?
 Tried to Google that but no luck..): intuition is good thinking without a _narrative_.
 My job here is to find that narrative and restructure it in a way that's comprehensible to my students.

 Moreover, _delivery_ is just as important as finding the right thing to say.
-I've never been much of a public speaker, but I had to raise to the challenge and adapt.
+I've never been much of a public speaker, but I had to rise to the challenge and adapt.
 Solving a problem alone is no kick, but doing so on a whiteboard, with 11 pairs of eyes staring (often blankly) at you, is another thing altogether.

 ### The Approach